brydko/jhipster-universal/README.md

 # JHipsterUniversal

-Experimental JHipster application with Angular Universal
+Experimental JHipster application with Angular Universal.
+The goal of this project is to develop a guide for JHipster SSR-enabled applications.

 ## Composition